 Those cravings you have for unhealthy things come from the process of conditioning your brain – which you did.
 You have actually trained your brain, whether you knew you were doing it or not.
 So if that’s possible, then it has possible for you to train your brain to crave a healthier means to satisfaction, right?

 Your Brain and Cravings

-I love learning about how the brain and body work, so stick with me for a minute while I nerd out a little bit.
+I love learning about how the brain and body work.
+God really outdid himself when he created the human body.
+It’s incredible!
+So stick with me for a minute while I nerd out a little bit.
 It’s really important for you to understand this process if you want to change your habits.
 It’s a series of chemical reactions in your brain that create these cravings and keep them coming back.
 When you see or think about a tasty treat, for example, your brain starts releasing dopamine.
 That’s the chemical that makes us believe that we will get satisfaction from that treat.
 That dopamine saturates our brain, drowning out the part of our brain that helps us consider our long-term goals or anything sensible, really.

 Then, to make matters worse, our brain starts releasing stress hormones that bring on anxiety and slight discomfort.
 It’s pulling out all the stops to make sure we believe that we’re just not going to be okay without giving into this craving.
 Then, if we give in, we’re satisfied and our brain creates more dopamine, reinforcing that entire process so it will happen all over again next time.
 But why the heck do our own brains sabotage us like this?

 Well, in our brain’s defense, it’s just trying to make us happy.
 If you had never tasted that tasty treat before (or something similar it), then your brain wouldn’t have that reaction to it.
 Anything that creates a feeling of pleasure in the body triggers the release of that dopamine.
 Then your brain stores away that memory because it added to your happiness.